sysown/proxysql-nagios/README.md

                         runtime_mysql_XXX tables rather than the mysql_XXX
-                        tables, although this is more correct it can lead to excessive logging in ProxySQL and needs to be explicitely enabled (applies to "conns", "hg" and "rules" check types)
+                        tables, although this is more correct it can lead to excessive logging in ProxySQL and needs to be explicitely enabled (applies to "hg" and "rules" check types)
   -w WARN_THRESH, --warning WARN_THRESH
                         Warning threshold
   -c CRIT_THRESH, --critical CRIT_THRESH